revaturelabs/interviewquestions/Java/DesignPatterns/DesignPatterns.md

 <details><summary><b> Explanation</b></summary>

->we create the instance of the class at the time of declaring the static data member.So,instance of the class is created at the time of classloading.
+>We create the instance of the class at the time of declaring the static data member.So,instance of the class is created at the time of classloading.

 </details>
 </details>